Fallout 4: Gameplay

 Fallout 4 is an action role-playing game set in an open world environment.
 Gameplay is similar to that of Fallout 3 and Fallout: New Vegas, the two previous primary iterations in the series.
-However, unlike the previous two titles, the gun-gameplay was handled by id Software.
+However, unlike the previous two titles, the gun gameplay was handled by id Software.
 Returning features include a camera that can switch between a first-person and third-person perspective.
 Fallout 4 introduces features including a layered armor system, base-building, a dialogue system featuring 111,000 lines of dialogue, and a crafting system which implements every object in the game that the player can loot.
-Enemies such as Mole Rats, Raiders, Super Mutants, Deathclaws, and Feral Ghouls return along with the companion Dogmeat.
+Enemies such as Mole Rats, Raiders, Rad Roaches, Super Mutants, Deathclaws, and Feral Ghouls return along with the companion Dogmeat.

 The player can freely roam in the game's world and leave a conversation at any time.
 If the player has discovered a certain location they may fast travel to it, unless playing on "Survival Difficulty", in which fast traveling is disabled.
 Weapons can be customized; the game includes over 50 guns, which can be crafted with a variety of modifications, such as receivers, barrel types, and laser focuses, with over 700 modifications available.
-Power Armor was redesigned to be more like a vehicle than a suit of armor.
+Power Armor such as the T45 power armor was redesigned to be more like a vehicle than a suit of armor.
 It must be powered with battery-like "fusion cores" to operate most efficiently.
 Power Armor can be modified, allowing the player to add items such as a jet pack or select separate types of armor plating for each part of the suit.

 A new feature of the series is the ability to craft and deconstruct settlements and buildings.
 The player can select and break down many in-game objects and structures, and use the resultant raw materials to freely build their own structures.
 The towns can be powered with working electricity, using a power line system.
 Merchants and non-player characters (also called NPCs) can inhabit the player's settlements, for which the player must provide sustenance by growing food in makeshift patches and building water pumps.
 The player can build defenses around their settlements, such as turrets, traps and bombs, to defend against random attacks.
-Alongside this, the settlements have a meter to measure happiness which can be increased by meeting settlement requirements (food, water, beds, defense, power, etc) as well as providing options for settlers including a "Barber Chair" and a "Trading Stand."
+Alongside this, the settlements have a meter to measure happiness which can be increased by meeting settlement requirements (food, water, beds, defense, power, etc.) as well as providing options for settlers including a "Barber Chair" and a "Trading Stand".

 When using V.A.T.S., real-time action is slowed down, and players can see the probability of hitting each body part of the enemies through a percentage ratio displayed here on the PlayStation 4 version.